Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 - If `lhs` is a value, while `rhs` is resolved to refer to a property of `lhs`, `lhs::rhs` is a *value-property* reference;
 - If `lhs` is a value, while `rhs` is resolved to refer to a function available on `rhs`, `lhs::rhs` is a *value-function* reference.

+> Important: callable references to callables which are a member and an extension (that is, an extension to one type declared as a member of a classifier) are forbidden

 > Examples:
 > ```kotlin
 > class A {